Blijham: Geography

 Blijham is located at 53.1074°N 7.0765°E in the northwest of the municipality Westerwolde, in the east of the province of Groningen, in the northeast of the Netherlands.
 The village is situated between the rivers Pekel Aa and Westerwoldse Aa, and amid the village of Oude Pekela (to the west), the city of Winschoten (northwest), and the villages of Oudeschans (northeast), Bellingwolde (east), Vriescheloo (southeast), and Wedde (south).

 Blijham is an administrative district (wijk) and neighbourhood (buurt).
 The district Blijham is one of three districts in the municipality of Bellingwedde, the other two being Bellingwolde and Oost.
 The district Blijham contains the neighbourhoods Blijham, Morige, Wedde, Wedderheide, Wedderveer, and some scattered houses.

 Demographics

 As of 2017, Blijham has a population of 3,915 (source: CBS) and a population density of 207 /km2.

 Transportation

 The provincial roads N367, N368, and N969 are connecting Blijham to the nearby settlements.
 The N367 goes north to Winschoten and west to Oude Pekela and Nieuwe Pekela.
 The N368 goes south to Wedde and Vlagtwedde.
 The N969 goes east to Bellingwolde and the German border.

 The nearest railway is the Harlingen–Nieuweschans railway north of Blijham, with its nearest station Winschoten.

 Education

 There are two primary schools in the village, the public school De Wiekslag and the Christian school De Loopplank.
 The nearest secondary schools are in Bellingwolde, Oude Pekela, and Winschoten.

+Sport

+The IJsbaan or Baansport doubles up as an ice skating venue in the winter and a motorsport circuit in the summer.
+It is located on the western edge of the village on the Verschedijk road, adjacent to the Kerklaan road.
+It was once a notable venue for motorcycle speedway and hosted important events, including final rounds of the Dutch Championship, as part of the Speedway World Championship (starting in 1987) a qualifying round of the Speedway World Team Cup in 2000 and a round of the Speedway World Pairs Championship in 1985.